 Tena was the first place I arrived to.
 It’s a hustle and bustle market town situated in the Amazonian province of Napo.
 This location was chosen because of a local Ayahuasca shaman who we were developing a relationship with for a potential collaboration to build a reforestation project.
 From here I was introduced to local farmers who worked with medicines and plants that were native to the region - this was our start.

 The hustle for survival started.
 Going around markets and farms looking for natural products we could buy and sell.
 As a result packages were being sent and our mission in the Amazon was slowly becoming a reality.
-Guayusa was the main interest.
-My first encounter with this powerful plant was like tasting liquid gold.
+Guayusa tea was the main interest.
+My first encounter with this powerful brew was like tasting liquid gold.
 It has a quality that can’t be compared to any other energizing brew.
 The only issue was, and still is, is that not many people know about it - if they did it they would be drinking it daily.
 I’ll do a separate post dedicated to Guayusa.

 Napo is the epicentre of, not only Guayusa, but the highest quality Arriba Nacional cacao.
 I quickly got to know the area really well.
-The next 8-10 months was a cacao and Guayusa education.
-Not only of the plants themselves, but the stories of farming communities and associations.
+The next 8-10 months was a Cacao and Guayusa education.
+Not only on the plants themselves, but the stories of farming communities and associations.
 During this time buyers started getting in touch from US and Europe enquiring about these products.
 This was great although I had no idea of the obstacles needed to deal with shipping wholesale quantities from Ecuador.
-As an example, I had around 100kg of mixed products to send (I think it was Guayusa, cacao, ayahuasca vine and dragon blood).
+As an example, I had around 100kg of mixed products to send (I think it was Guayusa, Cacao, Ayahuasca vine and dragon blood).
 One of the farmers seemed to think all that was needed to export was a document that could be obtained in the neighbouring town.
 To get this document it was essential to have the products with me.
 Thinking it would take a few hours we didn’t get back until a week later in the same clothes, after being passed around offices across the country while sleeping on busses, with no document to show for it at the end.
 All this while carrying 100kg on public transport - luckily there were two of us helping each other out (we were both working on a similar thing).
 In any case, after a few of these essential learning experiences a new direction for Ayni started to take shape.

-I was extremely lucky to be in one of the best places on earth for my introduction into cacao and other plant medicines.
+I was extremely lucky to be in one of the best places on earth for my introduction into Cacao and other plant medicines.
 The farmers we connected with take pride in their ancestral heritage and use traditional farming methods to get the most out of their practice - they don’t aim for mass yield, but for quality and ethics.
 You truly get an appreciation for where your food and medicine comes from when you witness how this is done.

 It’s been a long road for us to get to this point.
 I hope this gives you a snapshot of our beginnings.